 Macquarie Park is an established business cluster in the health, education and technology sectors including Cochlear, Astra Zeneca, Johnson & Johnson, Sony, Optus and Foxtel.
-A number of the world's largest companies, with 12 of the top 100 companies by market capitalisation, have their Australian headquarters.
+A number of the world's largest companies, with 12 of the top 100 companies by market capitalisation, have their Australian headquarters in Macquarie Park (2015).